dieDeMiguel/my-react-router-app/SKEW_PROTECTION.md

 }
 ```

 Our React Router implementation provides the same functionality through utility functions that can be used in loaders and actions.

+## Important Notes

+- Skew protection is automatically managed by Vercel's infrastructure
+- No explicit configuration is required in `vercel.json`
+- The feature is enabled automatically when available for your deployment
+- Environment variables are set automatically by Vercel when the feature is active